Backcountry Camping at Grand Portage National Monument

 The Grand Portage is a nearly nine mile portage/trail that connects Lake Superior to the Pigeon River over land.
 The hilly, rocky, rutty route challenges even experienced hikers.
 When making your camping plans please take into consideration your group’s physical condition and experience.
 Know your limits.

-Camping at Grand Portage National Monument is limited to two campsites at Fort Charlotte.
+Camping at Grand Portage National Monument is limited to two remote campsites at Fort Charlotte available by walking in on the Grand Portage Trail or paddling from points west and north on the Pigeon River.

 Campsites are equipped with tent pads and must be used to protect the delicate topsoil at Fort Charlotte.